adadarsh23/adadarsh23/README.md

 ---

 <p align="center">
   ⭐ Thanks for stopping by!
-Star or fork anything you like.
-Let’s connect for collabs, freelance, or tech talk.
+Star or fork any project you like.
+Open to collaborations, freelance, or tech talk.
 </p>